Intergenerational cross-subsidies in UK Collective Defined Contribution (CDC) funds: Introduction

 \section{Introduction}

-Collective Defined Contribution (CDC) pension schemes are arriving in the UK, after a long, uncertain beginning \cite{wilkinson}.
-These are pension schemes in which the contribution rate is fixed, as a percentage of salaries, and the benefits paid out vary.
-The idea is that the scheme members share both investment and longevity risk in order to have a better outcome in retirement.
-The adjustment lever in a CDC pension scheme, that benefits are adjusted to keep the contributions unchanged, is different to that in defined benefit (DB) pension schemes, in which contributions are adjusted to keep the benefits unchanged.
-The CDC scheme uses the same lever as a defined contribution (DC) pension scheme.
+Collective defined contribution (CDC) pension schemes have arrived in the UK, after a long and fragile genesis \cite{wilkinson}.
+These are pension schemes which share risks, such as longevity, investment and inflation risk, collectively among the scheme members.
+This is different to individual defined contribution (DC) pension schemes, where members bear only their own risk.
+Unlike defined benefit (DB) pension schemes, the other main form of pension provision in the UK, benefit payments in CDC schemes are not guaranteed; indeed, they are expected to fluctuate.
+It is important to understand what risks are being borne by which members in CDC schemes and to quantify them, to reduce and mitigate against unfairness between different members.

+We study two different whole-life CDC scheme designs which would comply with the current UK regulations.
+The collective risk-sharing is done through declaring the same increases on all members' benefits, a UK regulatory requirement for CDC schemes.
+We refer to such schemes as {\em shared-indexation schemes} to highlight this common feature of their design.

-In this paper we study two different CDC scheme designs.
-The first design we consider is a single-employer scheme closely modelled on that of the Royal Mail CDC plan.
-This is the first CDC scheme to launch in the UK and has been the driving force behind the introduction of the legislation enabling CDC schemes in the UK \cite{wilkinson}.
-Combined with the scale of the scheme, which is anticipated to have well over 100,000 members, the importance and significance of the Royal Mail CDC is clear.
-It is the prototype presented by the actuaries involved in its design and testing to other actuaries.
-This scheme is designed as a replacement for a previous DB scheme and so is intended to produce a similar profile of contributions and benefits to that scheme.
+The first shared-indexation scheme is a flat-accrual scheme, in which the contributions paid into the scheme are a fixed percentage of salaries.
+In exchange, they receive a deferred retirement income linked to their current salary.
+This scheme is closely modelled on that of the Royal Mail Collective Pension Plan (RMCPP), the first, and currently only, UK CDC scheme in existence.
+The design of RMCPP has strong similarities with the defined benefit scheme it replaces.
+The desire to launch the RMCPP has been the driving force behind the introduction of the legislation enabling CDC schemes in the UK \cite{wilkinson}.
+Combined with the scale of the scheme, which is anticipated to have over 100,000 members, the importance and significance of the RMCPP is clear.
+It is the prototype for CDC plan design in the UK, for UK regulations and regulators, for actuaries, employers and workers' unions.